NTFS links: Hard links

 Hard links are typical in behavior.
 A hard link "points" to an MFT record.
 That target record will be the record for a "regular" file, such as a text file or executable (assuming the NTFS volume is in a normal "healthy" state).
 Compare with a typical Unix file system, where a hard link points to an inode.
 As in such file systems, an NTFS hard link cannot point to a directory.

 A typical new file creation event on an NTFS volume, then, simply involves NTFS allocating and creating one new MFT record, for storing the new file entity's file metadata—including, about any of the data clusters assigned to the file, and the file's data streams; one MFT record for a hard link which points to the first newly-created MFT record as its target; storing a reference to the hard link in a directory file; and setting the reference count of both these MFT records to 1.
 Any file name provided as part of the file creation event is stored in the hard link.
 An MFT record can be the target of up to 1024 hard links.
 Each time a new hard link is successfully created, targeting a previously extant MFT record, the target's reference count is incremented.

-Symmetrically, the immediate tasks performed by NTFS in a typical file deletion event, when deleting a hard link, are simply: removing the reference to the link from the directory file containing it (the root directory, if applicable); and decrementing by 1 the reference counts of the MFT record targeted by the link, and, of the entry containing the hard link itself.
-Any MFT record which now has a refcount of 0, is now in the "deleted" state: all its associated resources are considered "free" by NTFS, to be freely overwritten and used as needed.
+Symmetrically, the immediate tasks performed by NTFS in a typical file deletion event, when deleting a hard link, are as follows: removing the reference to the link from the directory file containing it (the root directory, if applicable); and decrementing by 1 the reference counts of the MFT record targeted by the link, and, of the entry containing the hard link itself.
+Any MFT record which now has a refcount of 0 is now in the "deleted" state: all its associated resources are considered "free" by NTFS, to be freely overwritten and used as needed.

-Junction points
+Junctions

-Junction points are NTFS reparse points and operate similarly to symbolic links in Unix or Linux, but are only defined for directories, and may only be absolute paths on local file systems (as opposed to remote file systems being accessed).
+Junctions are NTFS reparse points and operate similarly to symbolic links in Unix or Linux, but are only defined for directories, and may only be absolute paths on local file systems (as opposed to remote file systems being accessed).
 They are created and behave in a similar way to hard links, except that if the target directory is renamed, moved, or deleted, the link will no longer be valid.